anthropics/courses/README.md

 # Anthropic Courses

 Welcome to Anthropic's educational courses.
-This repository currently contains two courses:
+This repository currently contains four courses.
+We suggest completing the courses in the following order:

-- [SDK Onramp Course](./AnthropicAPIFundamentals/README.md) - teaches the essentials of working with the Claude SDK: getting an API key, working with model parameters, writing multimodal prompts, streaming responses, etc.
+1. [Anthropic API Fundamentals Course](./anthropic_api_fundamentals/README.md) - teaches the essentials of working with the Claude SDK: getting an API key, working with model parameters, writing multimodal prompts, streaming responses, etc.
+2. [Prompt Engineering Interactive Tutorial](./prompt_engineering_interactive_tutorial/README.md) - a comprehensive step-by-step guide to key prompting techniques
+3. [Real World Prompting Course](./real_world_prompting/README.md) - learn how to incorporate prompting techniques into complex, real world prompts
-- [Tool Use Course](./ToolUse/README.md) - teaches everything you need to know to implement tool use successfully in your workflows with Claude.
+4. [Tool Use Course](./tool_use/README.md) - teaches everything you need to know to implement tool use successfully in your workflows with Claude.